 The detailed precinct-specific CEMPs will be submitted to the Minister at least 3 months prior to the commencement of the action within each precinct.
-It is understood that the condition does not preclude submitting amalgamated precinct CEMPs as long as each precinct has its own chapter outlining the relevant requirements from Condition 3.
+It is understood that the condition does not preclude submitting amalgamated precinct CEMPs as long as the requirements of Condition 3 are addressed for each Precinct covered by the CEMP.